-A long-time defensive coordinator, Keith Dudzinski is in his third season as a Maryland assistant coach, overseeing the inside linebackers.
+A long-time defensive coordinator, Keith Dudzinski is in his fourth season as a Maryland assistant coach, overseeing the inside linebackers.

 In 2012, Dudzinski’s two starting inside linebackers (Demetrius Hartsfield and Farrand) tied for the team lead with 78 tackles, with Hartsfield earning second-team All-ACC honors.
 The Maryland defensive unit finished the season ranked second in the ACC and 21st nationally in overall defense (336.8 ypg), second in the ACC and 26th nationally in run defense (129.3 ypg) and sixth in the ACC in scoring (27.2 ppg).

 Prior to coming to Maryland, Dudzinski served as the defensive coordinator at UMass-Amherst the previous seven years, his second stop at the school and second career stint as a coordinator.
 During his tenure, the Minutemen maintained one of the top defensive units in the nation.

 UMass finished among the top-20 in total defense three times (third in 2005; 20th in 2006; 13th in 2007) and the Minutemen were also first nationally in scoring defense in 2005 and fifth in 2006.

 Dudzinski has coached a number of standout performers at his five stops as a collegiate coach.

 Former Maryland linebacker, Demetrius Hartsfield ranked second in the ACC and fifth nationally in tackles (12.0 per game) in 2011 en route to honorable mention all-league honors.

 In addition, Goree earned freshman All-America honors in 2011 after starting at both the Mike and Will positions, and averaging 5.0 tackles per game.